 Patterson Companies, Inc. (Nasdaq: PDCO) today reported that consolidated sales totaled $895,030,000 in the third quarter of fiscal 2012 ended January 28, an increase of 9% from $824,650,000 in the year-earlier period.
 Net income of $53,108,000 or $0.50 per diluted share included incremental expense of $0.03 per diluted share related to Patterson’s Employee Stock Ownership Plan (ESOP).
 Excluding this ESOP-related expense, third quarter earnings were $0.53 per diluted share.
 Patterson reported earnings of $55,396,000 or $0.47 per diluted share in the third quarter of fiscal 2011.
-As reported previously, the ESOP expense will affect fiscal 2012 earnings by an estimated $0.12 per diluted share.

 Sales of Patterson Dental, Patterson’s largest business, increased 9% from the year-earlier period to $605,041,000 in this year’s third quarter.

 Sales of consumable dental supplies and printed office products increased over 3% in the third quarter.